-Insurance policy liabilities have been calculated in accordance with the New Zealand Society of Actuaries Professional Standard No 20 - Determination of Life Insurance Policy Liabilities (PS20) which prescribes the Margin on Services ("MoS") basis.
-Policy liabilities are generally determined as the present value of all future expected payments, expenses, taxes and profit margins reduced by the present value of all future expected premiums.
+Insurance policy liabilities have been calculated in accordance with NZ IFRS 17 - Insurance Contracts and the New Zealand Society of Actuaries Professional Standard No 20 - Determination of Life Insurance Policy Liabilities (PS20).

 Refer to Note 12 - Provision for Credit Impairment for more information on the calculation of provisions for credit impairment on undrawn commitments.